 Future Machine and the Rainmakers

-As we prepare for Future Machine appearing when the Autumn leaves fall in November 2024, we will continue our experiments with music performances of the weather, developing from our ‘weather jams’ at the commons.
+As we prepare for Future Machine appearing when the Autumn leaves fall in November 2025, we will be continuing our experiments with music performances of the weather.

 What Has Already Happened…